ghc-proposals/ghc-proposals/proposals/0000-namespace-specified-imports.rst

 This proposal makes ``ExplicitNamespaces`` more coherent and more useful for avoiding punning via qualified imports.

-In an export list, it is not possible to export the entire contents of a module's type namespace or data namespace.
-If this is desired, exports must be listed individually.
+In either an import or an export list, it is possible to import or export the entire contents of a module's type namespace or data namespace.
+Importing/exporting ``type .., data ..`` is equivalent to omitting the import/export list, except that it will not emit a ``-Wmissing-import-lists`` or ``-Wmissing-export-lists`` warning.

+Since there are two disjoint namespaces, ``import M hiding (type ..)`` is equivalent to ``import M (data ..)``.
+We permit both, however.

 ``TypeData``